FK Budućnost Podgorica: Budućnost in European competitions

 FK Budućnost is the Montenegrin club with most played seasons and matches in European football competitions.
 Except for participation in UEFA competitions, Budućnost played twice in the Balkans Cup.

 UEFA competitions

-FK Budućnost debuted in European competitions in 1981, when they played in Intertoto Cup, finishing as a first place team in the group.
-In the following decades, Budućnost played in the same competition twice, with notable victory against Deportivo La Coruña (2:1) in 2006.
+FK Budućnost debuted in European competitions in 1981, when they played in Intertoto Cup, finishing first in their group.
+In the following decades, Budućnost played in the same competition twice, with a notable victory against Deportivo La Coruña (2:1) in 2006.

-After Montenegrin independence, Budućnost became a regular participant in UEFA competitions, and played three seasons in the Champions League qualifiers.
-More recently, Budućnost's most successful European season was 2016/17 in UEFA Europa League.
+After Montenegrin independence, Budućnost became regular participants in UEFA competitions, and played seven seasons in the Champions League qualifiers.
+More recently, Budućnost's most successful European season was the 2016/17 in UEFA Europa League.
 After eliminating the Macedonian side Rabotnički, Budućnost almost won against K.R.C.
 Genk (2:0 in Podgorica after 0:2 in Genk in first match), but lost on penalties.